Sunildivase/hashmap-healthcare-management/README.md

 code using Hashmap;>
 # Project Name : - healthcare-management-system.
 Project Overview
-The Core Java IF healthcare Management Project is a basic Java application that demonstrates a Appointment booking management system.
+The Core Java HASHMAP healthcare Management Project is a basic Java application that demonstrates a Appointment booking management system.
 It utilizes object-oriented programming principles and simulates the interactions between persons, doctors, hospitals , and appointments.

 # Features
 Manage  for persons and doctors.